javalce/eslint-config/README.md

 });
 ```

-### TypeScript + React

-When you enable both TypeScript and React configs, it will turn off some rules that I think are a bit problematic when using TypeScript with React.

-- `@typescript-eslint/explicit-function-return-type`: This rule is turned off because it's troublesome to define the return type of custom React hooks, for example.
-- `@typescript-eslint/no-confusing-void-expression`: This rule is turned off because of jsx expressions that return `void` are common in React.
-- `@typescript-eslint/no-floating-promises`: This rule is turned off because it's common to use promises in React components.
-- `@typescript-eslint/no-non-null-assertion`: This rule is turned off because it's common to use non-null assertions in React components.
-- `@typescript-eslint/no-shadow`: This rule is turned off because it's common to shadow variables in React components.
-For example, when you destructure props or in a callback function.

 ## Next.js

 To enable Next.js support, you need to install all the react plugins and the `@next/eslint-plugin-next` package: